mapswipe/mapswipe/CONTRIBUTING.md

 ## Developing - iOS

 You can access the xcode project in the iOS directory.
 Make sure to open the xcworkspace file and not the xcodeproj file.

+To get started with developing for iOS you will first need to link a sentry account using `react-native link react-native-sentry`.

 TBC